Certificate in Population Health Management

 |TBD||Collective Impact: Developing and Leading Community Partnerships to Improve Global Health||3||2|

 |TBD||Accountable Care: Assessing Quality and Effectiveness of Population Health Initiatives||3||2|

 |TBD||Managing Health Across the Continuum: Contemporary Models of Disease Prevention and Care Management||3||4|

 Request more information or call us at 844-379-1319 to speak to an admissions officer.

 At this time, non-degree students enrolling in this certificate program are not eligible for financial aid.
 You may, however, pursue private education loans to assist you in meeting your program costs.
 Contact our Financial Aid Office with any questions.

 The certificate program in Population Health Management is pending endorsement by the Maryland Higher Education Commission (MHEC).
-Currently, we are not accepting applications from online students who reside in Wisconsin.
 For more information, https://request.applied-learning.jhsph.edu/.
 Students should be aware of additional state-specific information for online programs.